Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 }
 ```

-In the longer term, the **User Preferences API** aims to provide richer access to user preferences from JavaScript.
-However, it remains experimental and is not currently a practical alternative to `matchMedia()`.
+For common use cases, `window.matchMedia()` is the most widely supported solution for detecting user preferences from JavaScript.

 ## User Preferences API

-The **User Preferences API** is an experimental API that aims to provide richer access to user preferences from JavaScript.
+The **User Preferences API** is an experimental API defined by **CSS Media Queries Level 5**.
+It provides programmatic access to preferences associated with certain *media features* and can be used to request overrides of these preferences from JavaScript.

-Whereas CSS *media features* are primarily intended to adapt the presentation of an interface, this API provides programmatic access to user preferences through the `navigator.preferences` object.
-In particular, it allows applications to observe preference changes while the user is interacting with the page.
+The API is exposed through the `navigator.preferences` object.
+It provides objects corresponding to preferences such as color scheme, contrast, reduced motion, reduced transparency, and reduced data.
+These objects can be used to read the current preference value, observe preference changes, and, where supported, request an override.

-At the time of writing, the API remains experimental and has limited browser support.
-For most use cases, `window.matchMedia()` remains the most widely supported solution.
+However, this API is not a general-purpose alternative to `window.matchMedia()`.
+It remains experimental and has limited browser support.
+For simply detecting a preference in order to adapt the behavior of an interface, `window.matchMedia()` remains the solution to prefer in most cases.

 ## Combining multiple user preferences